Les Baux and the old

 other countries.
 There are a lot more birds to see.

-Both photos of the Alpine Accetor
+Alpine Accetor

 The Wallcreeper European Eagle Owl